College of Strategic Intelligence

-The College of Strategic Intelligence endeavors to improve the global and cultural awareness of military and civilian intelligence professionals, provide them frameworks and tools for critical analysis, instill in-depth knowledge of the Intelligence Community and its support of the national security policy process, and enhance their ability to consider the role and desired impact of intelligence on the strategic level in addition to the role played by their particular agency.
+The College of Strategic Intelligence endeavors to improve the global and cultural awareness of military and civilian intelligence professionals to provide them frameworks and tools for critical analysis.
+We seek to instill in-depth knowledge of the Intelligence Community (IC) and its support of the national security policy process and to enhance their ability to consider the role and desired impact of intelligence at the strategic level, in addition to the role played by their particular agency.

-The CSI is where students earn the Master of Science in Strategic Intelligence (MSSI), the Bachelor of Science in Intelligence (BSI) degrees, and the Certificates of Intelligence Studies (CIS).
+CSI students can earn a Bachelor of Science in Intelligence (BSI) degree, a Master of Science of Strategic Intelligence (MSSI) degree, or a Certificate in Intelligence Studies (CIS).
 Students in the MSSI program study the global environment, frameworks of analysis, intelligence collection, national strategy and logical reasoning.
+Students also have the opportunity to take elective courses ranging from regional concerns to transnational threats.
+Students must also complete a graduate thesis.

-The BSI is a fourth-year program where students complete 57 credits that focus entirely on intelligence and includes the completion of a capstone project regarding a contemporary intelligence issue.
+The BSI is an undergraduate completion program where students complete 57 credits that focus entirely on intelligence.
+It includes the completion of a capstone project exploring a contemporary intelligence issue.